Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Evaluation

-\textbf{Computational Efficiency:} Table~\ref{tab:gpu_cost_model_size} shows the computational cost of all methods, in terms of inference time, number of parameters, and maximum GPU memory usage during training and testing.
+\textbf{Computational Efficiency:} Table~\ref{tab:gpu_cost_model_size} shows the computational cost of all methods, in terms of training time, inference time, number of parameters and maximum GPU memory usage during training and testing.
 Our method exhibits the lowest memory usage for training and testing, and the second lowest number of parameters after \sdfbaseline~\cite{instantngp2022}.
 This is because we use much fewer ellipsoids than Gaussians in RaDe-GS~\cite{radegs2024}, which has the highest GPU memory usage.
 The lower GPU memory usage of our method is beneficial for scaling up to larger scenes, or deployment on mobile robots with limited hardware resources.
 Although Nerfacto has relatively low GPU memory usage, it has the longest inference time, and its prediction error is much higher than other methods.

-In terms of computation time, our method is the second best, with RaDe-GS significantly outperforming our method.
-We attribute this to the highly optimized, full-CUDA implementation of RaDe-GS, and expect to achieve similar performance with improvements in the implementation.
-Our method is 1.5$\times$ faster than the SDF-Instant-NGP-based sphere-tracing method, and 4$\times$ faster than Nerfacto.
+In terms of inference time, our method is the second best, with RaDe-GS significantly outperforming our method.
+We attribute this to the highly optimized, full-CUDA implementation of RaDe-GS, and expect that it is possible to achieve similar performance with improvements in the implementation.
+Our method is 1.5$\times$ faster to infer the directional distance than the \sdfbaseline-based sphere-tracing method, and 4$\times$ faster than Nerfacto.
 This is because our method only requires a single forward pass, whereas the other methods require multiple passes.
-It is also worth noting that our method is faster than the SDF-Instant-NGP despite their CUDA optimized implementation.
-This shows that our method has good potential in terms of computation speed.
+It is also worth noting that our method is faster than \sdfbaseline{} despite their CUDA optimized implementation.
+However, because of the extra direction input, our model needs more time to train, which is a future direction for improvement.